microsoft/terminal/README.md

 Windows Terminal Canary is our least stable offering, so you may discover bugs before we have had a chance to find them.

-Windows Terminal Canary is available as a App Installer distribution and a Portable ZIP distribution.
+Windows Terminal Canary is available as an App Installer distribution and a Portable ZIP distribution.

 The App Installer distribution supports automatic updates.
 Due to platform limitations, this installer only works on Windows 11.